HammazAhmed2105/Networking-Packet-Tracer-Labs/Hospital Network Design/index.md

 - Before doing any sort of configurations we will first make the whole topology in cisco packet tracer.

 - The core routers are to be connected with serial dce connection.
+Why?
+Core routers use serial DCE connections for clocking control and synchronization over point-to-point WAN links.
-But when you click on the router, you wont see any serial itnerfaces, as shown below.
+- But when you click on the router, you wont see any serial itnerfaces, as shown below.

 <img src="https://i.imgur.com/XFgF3H7.png" height="65%" width="65%" alt="Disk Sanitization Steps"/>